Undesirable Memorization in Large Language Models: A Survey: Introduction

 In recent years, large language models (LLMs) have demonstrated remarkable advancements, driven by the scaling of model parameters, large amounts of data, and extensive training paradigms \cite{gpt3,llama2,chatgpt,rlhf2022}.
 State-of-the-art models have exhibited capabilities across a broad spectrum of natural language processing (NLP) tasks, consistently pushing the envelope in areas such as text generation, code synthesis, machine translation, question answering, and summarization \cite{wei2022emergent,xu2022systematiccode}.
 These models are trained on massive datasets, enabling them to perform competitively or even surpass human-level performance in specific tasks \cite{guo2023evaluating,Chang2023A}.

 Despite these impressive advancements of LLMs, researchers have shown that there are certain problems with these models, including hallucination~\cite{huang2023survey}, bias~\cite{tjuatja2024llms}, and privacy and security vulnerabilities~\cite{yao2024survey}.
 In the context of data privacy, memorization is one of the core sources of concern.
 Memorization in LLM refers to the model's tendency to store and reproduce exact phrases or passages from the training data rather than generating novel or generalized outputs.
 While memorization can be advantageous in knowledge-intensive benchmarks, such as factual recall tasks or domain-specific question answering \cite{petroni-etal-2019-language}, it also introduces ethical and legal challenges: models may inadvertently reveal sensitive or private information included in their training data, posing significant privacy and security risks \cite{carlini2021extracting,privacy_under_attack}.
-In addition, the ability of LLMs to repeat verbatim copyrighted or proprietary text from their training data raises issues related to intellectual property infringement \cite{stochastic_parrots,henderson2023foundation}.
+In addition, the ability of LLMs to repeat verbatim copyrighted or proprietary text from their training data is closely related to memorization due to which many issues related to intellectual property infringement arise\cite{stochastic_parrots,henderson2023foundation}.

-These challenges motivate the need to further explore memorization in LLMs to effectively tackle the associated challenges.
-In this paper, we provide an overview of aspects related to memorization, emphasizing the need for further exploration of this topic, thereby balancing model performance with the risks of privacy breaches and ethical concerns.
+These challenges motivate the need to further explore memorization as a phenomenon in LLMs to effectively tackle the associated challenges.
+In this paper, we provide an overview of aspects related to memorization, emphasizing the need for further exploration of this topic.